Story of Ahikar: Narrative

-In the story, Ahikar is a mythical chancellor to the Assyrian kings Sennacherib and Esarhaddon.
+In the story, Ahikar is chancellor to the Assyrian kings Sennacherib and Esarhaddon.
 Having no child of his own, he adopted his nephew Nadab/Nadin, and raised him to be his successor.
 Nadab/Nadin ungratefully plotted to have his elderly uncle murdered, and persuades Esarhaddon that Ahikar has committed treason.
 Esarhaddon orders Ahikar be executed in response, and so Ahikar is arrested and imprisoned to await punishment.
 However, Ahikar reminds the executioner that the executioner had been saved by Ahikar from a similar fate under Sennacherib, and so instead the executioner kills a different prisoner, and pretends to Esarhaddon that it is the body of Ahikar.

 The remainder of the early texts do not survive beyond this point, but it is thought probable that the original ending had Nadab/Nadin being executed while Ahikar is rehabilitated.
 Later texts portray Ahikar coming out of hiding to counsel the Egyptian king on behalf of Esarhaddon, and then returning in triumph to Esarhaddon.
 In the later texts, after Ahikar's return, he meets Nadab/Nadin and is very angry with him, and Nadab/Nadin then dies.

 Origins and development

 At Uruk (Warka), a Late Babylonian cuneiform text from the second century BCE was found that mentions the Aramaic name A-ḫu-u’-qa-a-ri of an ummānu "sage" Aba-enlil-dari (probably to be read in Babylonian as Mannu-kīma-enlil-ḫātin) under Esarhaddon (seventh century BCE).
 There are also references to one or more people named Ahī-yaqar in cuneiform texts from the time of Sennacherib and Esarhaddon, although the identification of this person (or people) with the sage Ahiqar is uncertain.
 The literary text of the sage Aḥiqar might have been composed in Aramaic in Mesopotamia, probably around the late seventh or early sixth century BCE.
 The first attestation are several papyrus fragments of the fifth century BCE from the ruins of the Jewish military colony on the island Elephantine, Egypt.
 The narrative of the initial part of the story is expanded greatly by the presence of a large number of wise sayings and proverbs that Ahiqar is portrayed as speaking to his nephew.
 It is suspected by most scholars that these sayings and proverbs were originally a separate document, as they do not mention Ahiqar.
 Some of the sayings are similar to parts of the Biblical Book of Proverbs, others to the deuterocanonical Wisdom of Sirach, and others still to Babylonian and Persian proverbs.
 The collection of sayings is in essence a selection from those common in the Middle East at the time.

-In the Koine Greek Book of Tobit (second or third century BCE), Tobit has a nephew named Achiacharos (Αχιαχαρος, Tobit 1:21) in royal service at Nineveh.
-It was pointed out by scholar George Hoffmann in 1880 that Ahikar and the Achiacharus of Tobit are identical.
+In the Koine Greek Book of Tobit (second or third century BCE), Tobit has a nephew named Achiacharon (Αχιχαρον, or Achiacharos Αχιαχαρος; Tobit 1:21) in royal service at Nineveh.
+It was pointed out by scholar George Hoffmann in 1880 that Ahikar and the Achiacharos of Tobit are identical.
 In the summary of W. C. Kaiser, Jr.: